secretstartups/handbook/internships/index.html.md

 Following the retrospective period the issues will be made public.

-#### Exit Survey
+#### GitLab Intern Feedback Survey

-The exit survey provides interns with the opportunity to freely express views about working at GitLab.
-People Operations will send the [CultureAmp](https://www.cultureamp.com/) survey to all interns when the pilot programme is complete.
+The feedback survey provides interns with the opportunity to freely express views about working at GitLab.
+The People Experience team will send the [Feedback Survey](https://docs.google.com/forms/d/e/1FAIpQLSffF8sAFDHTp0JAeum9XYHaG_PsFSHREssSpGECMeJJClXVrg/viewform) to all interns 2 days prior to the pilot programme completion.
 The People Business Partner & the intern may proactively set up time to discuss their responses and ask for further information.
-Exit interviews are not mandatory, however your input will help provide GitLab with information regarding what worked well and what can be improved in future iterations.
+The feedback survey are not mandatory, however your input will help provide GitLab with information regarding what worked well and what can be improved in future iterations.